Jenniered/CV/README.md

 **Fight for Sight** (June 2015 - May 2017)
 _Events and Community Fundraising Manager_
-- Responsible for the strategy development and delivery of the events programme and community fundraising with an income budget of £450k and managing a team of two
+- Responsible for the strategy development and delivery of events and community fundraising, managing a team of two
-- Stewardship of high value supporters, corporate partners and committees, and management of major donor events including dinners at the Houses of Parliament
+- Stewardship of high value supporters, corporate partners, and management of major donor events including dinners at the Houses of Parliament

 **Centrepoint** (June 2012 - May 2015)
 _Events Manager_
 - Project management and delivery of the events programme, managing a team of two, including the annual flagship event, Sleep Out
 - Ensured growth of Sleep Out over three years by over 40% to £440k, by professionalising the planning of the event and leading more effective cross-team working and communication
-- Effective management of varied special events including Downton Abbey Ball at the Savoy raising £200k; and cultivation polo days with Princes William and Harry
+- Effective management of varied special events including Downton Abbey Ball at the Savoy raising £200k
-- Guest management for Winter Whites Gala at Kensington Palace with over 600 guests including royalty, celebrities and major donors.
-Its net income was over £1million.

 **St Oswald's Hospice** (Aug 2008 - June 2012)
 _Fundraiser_
-- Regional fundraiser managing events, corporate partnerships, community fundraising and individual giving.
+- Regional fundraiser managing events, corporate partnerships and community fundraising.

 **Teaching** (Sep 2004 - Aug 2008)
 _Teacher of Mathematics_
 - Qualified as a secondary teacher and had two positions in this time, at West Gate Community College in Newcastle upon Tyne and Framwellgate School Durham

 ## Education

-#### Makers Academy (April - Aug 2022)
-_Accelerated Learning Software Development Bootcamp_
-Highly selective 16-week intensive program to retrain as a software developer
-- Ownership of my own learning process and developing understanding of key principles and technologies, including OOP, TDD, MVC design pattern, Git and version control
-- Demonstrated strong test-driven development process and methodical problem solving through external code reviews and receiving feedback
-- Developed pair programming skills over 12 weeks of frequent pairing, working with different members of the cohort
-- Worked on group projects using GitHub collaboration and agile methodologies including stand- ups, Trello for sprint planning, and effective retros to assist open and productive team communication
-- Giving and receiving feedback through code reviews with fellow students
-- Mentor for three students on later bootcamps

 #### Northumbria University
 - Graduate Teacher Programme - Qualified Teacher Status (secondary mathematics)